fadying/my-vim/README.md

 - tpope/vim-pathogen
 - vim-ruby/vim-ruby

-snipmate-snippets will replace original snippets in snipate.
-Use rake to install.
+snipmate-snippets replaced original snippets in snipate.
+Used `rake` to install.

-Not known the use of this vim-markdown.
-There is a tpope/vim-markdown, too.